-• Greek – After this, Joseph of Arimathea, who was a disciple of Yahushua, but secretly, for fear of the Jews, asked Pilate that he might take away the body of Yahushua, and Pilate gave him leave.
-So he came and took away his body.
-NICODEMUS ALSO, WHO HAD AT FIRST COME TO HIM BY NIGHT, came bringing a mixture of myrrh and aloes, about a hundred pounds’ weight.
-They took the body of Yahushua, and bound it in linen cloths with the spices, as is the burial custom of the Jews.
+John 19:38-40 — Now after these things Joseph of Arimathea, being a disciple of Yahushua, but a secret (one) for fear of the Jews, requested of Pilate that he might take away the body of Yahushua; and Pilate granted permission.
+So he came and took away His body.
+Nicodemus, who had first come to Him by night, also came, bringing a mixture of myrrh and aloes, about a hundred litras (weight).
+So they took the body of Yahushua and bound it in linen wrappings with the spices, as is the burial custom of the Jews.

-We will first establish that the meal that Yahushua the messiah ate at the beginning of Abib 14 was the authentic Passover meal.
+Moving forward, we will establish that the meal Yahushua the Messiah, shared at the start of Abib 14, was indeed the authentic Passover meal.

 Abib 13

 In the late afternoon of Abib 13, Yahushua and his disciples make ready to prepare and eat their last Passover meal together.
-Of this event, in Matthew and Mark, we read the following:
+Of this event, in Matthew and Mark, we have the following English translations:

 • Matt.
-26:17 (Greek) But πρώτῃ (prote; before) the unleavened (bread), the disciples came to Yahushua, saying to him, Where will you have us PREPARE YOUR EATING OF THE PASSOVER.
+26:17 (From the Greek) But πρώτῃ (prote; BEFORE) THE UNLEAVENED (BREAD), the disciples came to Yahushua, saying to him, Where will you have us PREPARE YOUR EATING OF THE PASSOVER.

-• Mark 14:12 (Greek) And the day πρώτῃ (prote; before) THE UNLEAVENED (BREAD), AT WHICH TIME THEY KILLED THE PASSOVER, the disciples said to him, Where do you wish us to go so that we can PREPARE AT THAT PLACE THE EATING OF THE PASSOVER?
+• Mark 14:12 (From the Greek) And the DAY πρώτῃ (prote; BEFORE) THE UNLEAVENED (BREAD), AT WHICH TIME THEY KILLED THE PASSOVER, the disciples said to him, Where do you wish us to go so THAT WE CAN PREPARE AT THAT PLACE THE EATING OF THE PASSOVER?

 Abib 14

-• Matt., 26:20-21 (Greek) And ὀψίας (opsias; dusk) having occurred, he (Yahushua) reclined with the twelve.
+• Matt., 26:20-21 (From the Greek) And ὀψίας (opsias; dusk) having occurred, he (Yahushua) reclined with the twelve.
 And as they were eating he said, Truly I say to you, that one from you will deliver me up.

-• Mark 14:17-18 (Greek) And ὀψίας (opsias; dusk) having occurred, he (Yahushua) came with the twelve.
+• Mark 14:17-18 (From the Greek) And ὀψίας (opsias; dusk) having occurred, he (Yahushua) came with the twelve.
 And as they were reclining and eating, Yahushua said, Truly I say to you that one from you will deliver me up, who is eating with me.

 Undoubtedly, Scriptures also firmly establish that Yahushua and his disciples did, in fact, eat the Passover meal.

-• Mark 14:18 (Greek) And as they were reclining and eating, Yahushua said, Truly I say to you, that one from out of you who is EATING WITH ME will deliver me up.
+• Mark 14:18 (From the Greek) And AS THEY WERE RECLINING AND EATING, Yahushua said, Truly I say to you, that one from out of you who is EATING WITH ME will deliver me up.

 Day of the Week